Skip to main content Stan Consulting LLC · Marketing Atlas · Buyer Decision Routing

 Misunderstanding 04

-Action means the next concrete step the buyer can take.
+The next step means the concrete move the buyer can take.
 Sometimes that is a contact form.
 More often it is a calendar slot, a one-page diagnostic order, or a phone call with a defined scope.
 The form is one shape of action, not the only one.

 Section 05 · Diagnostic questions